kubadewerenda/React.js-playground/README.md

 # 📚 Small React Projects

 A collection of small React-based projects created during my journey of learning and exploring the React framework.
-Each project focuses on a specific concept, feature, or use case — from component design and hooks to routing and API integration.
+Each project focuses on a specific concept, feature, or use case — from example component design and hooks.

 These projects are intended both as practical exercises and as a reference for others starting with React.